Wal-Mart and allies in face-off with Apple Pay over mobile payments

 MCX said on Wednesday that when retailers join the consortium they do so on an exclusive basis, but there are no fines if they leave the group.

-Walgreen Co WAG.N, a rival to CVS and Rite Aid, said it decided to offer Apple Pay to give its customers more options.
+Walgreen Co, a rival to CVS and Rite Aid, said it decided to offer Apple Pay to give its customers more options.

 “It is ultimately about providing the choice to customers because no one really knows how this space will evolve,” said Deepika Pandey, head of digital marketing at the pharmacy.